voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Every vote cast and delegate chosen gets us one step closer to a truly representative Congress.

 So join us.
 [Sign up](https://united.vote/join) today, if you haven't already.

-> Our trouble is that we do not demand enough of the people who represent us.
-We are responsible for their activities... we must spur them to more imagination and enterprise in making a push into the unknown; we must make clear that we intend to have responsible and courageous leadership.,
->
-> — First Lady Eleanor Roosevelt, 1963